 If you’ve managed to accumulate a sizable nest egg over 20 years or less, you’ve no doubt contributed at least $1 million to the coffers of the taxman.
 I’ve paid closer to $2 Million in the last 15 years.

-Fear not.
+That tax burden doesn’t have to last indefinitely, though.
 Much, much lower tax rates are on the horizon for the aspiring early retiree.
-Let’s crunch some numbers and examine what you might expect to pay when you hang up the stethoscope for the last time.
+Let’s crunch some numbers and examine what you might expect to pay when you make the transition from wage earner to early retiree.

 We’re assuming 4% real (inflation adjusted) returns, so spending power is preserved.
 For the taxable account, I accounted for a half percent tax drag*, so that account has returned 3.5%.

 *This tax drag assumes a portfolio of passive index funds with 2% qualified dividends taxed at 25%.
 The tax on qualified dividends could be as low as 15% if you have no state tax and keep AGI under $250,000, avoiding the 3.8% medicare surcharge.
 In that best case scenario, the Bensons could have had a 3.7% real return on their taxable account in the working years.
 When retired, they will likely pay no federal capital gains taxes.